gary-archer/oauth.websample.final/deployment/README.md

 ## docker

-The main Dockerfile used in local development setups that use Docker or Kubernetes.
+The main webhost Dockerfile used in local development setups that use Docker or Kubernetes.

 ## docker-local